-- Visit Myzmanim.com to create a custom davening chart for free, since zmanim (prayer times) can be hard to calculate while traveling.
-In the continental US, you can also call 516-796-2646 and in Israel, call 02-650-ZMAN. - Don't buy drinks before going through the security checkpoint, as you'll only have to throw them out at the checkpoint. - Bring extra food, a cell phone battery pack, chewing gum (for cabin pressure), a small first aid kit, and good-quality earbuds or headphones for the plane ride.
-Also, make sure to drink often on your flight, as it's very easy to get dehydrated while flying.
+- Don't book a flight with a stopover in a country with increased terror risk. - Always check with your airline for the latest restrictions. - 24 hours before your flight, confirm your flight number, flight time, seat, and kosher meal.
+Make sure to specify mehadrin or glatt if that is your preference.
+(Print out your boarding pass and keep your boarding passes and tickets in case you need to file a claim for missing luggage, missed flights, or delays.)
+Be sure to keep all purchase receipts from your flight. - Visit Myzmanim.com to create a custom davening chart for free, since zmanim (prayer times) can be hard to calculate while traveling.
+In the continental US, you can also call 516-796-2646 and in Israel, call 02-650-ZMAN. - Don't buy drinks before going through the security checkpoint, as you'll only have to throw them out at the checkpoint.

-- Secure your belongings between your feet, rather than on a vacant seat next to you when traveling so they'll not be easily forgotten or stolen. - Be wary of overly friendly people.
+- Bring extra food, a cellphone battery pack, chewing gum (for cabin pressure), a small first aid kit, and good-quality earbuds or headphones for the plane ride.
+Also, make sure to drink often on your flight, as it's very easy to get dehydrated while flying. - Secure your belongings between your feet, rather than on a vacant seat next to you when traveling so they'll not be easily forgotten or stolen. - Be wary of overly friendly people.
 Avoid giving out personal information during the flight.
-If you are uncomfortable with the person sitting next to you, politely ask the flight attendant to switch your seat, if possible. - Check that you have all of your belongings before leaving the plane. - Provide your family with Ben Gurion Airport and Arrival information, available at 03-972-3344, 03-975-5555, and 03-972-3331 or iaa.gov.il/en/airports/ben-gurion/flightboard/?flightType=arrivals
+If you are uncomfortable with the person sitting next to you, politely ask the flight attendant to switch your seat, if possible. - Check that you have all your belongings before leaving the plane. - Provide your family with Ben Gurion Airport's departure and arrival information: 03-972-3344, 03-975-5555, and 03-972-3331 or iaa.gov.il/en/airports/ben-gurion/ flight-board/?flightType=arrivals